 PA: 340, 341

 If the invitation expires, PCS CB will automatically send this outbound message to the recipients.

+Clarification regarding a similar use case from the Sector Handbook:

+To support the submission of coordinated alternative path offers, the IMs affected by a potential alteration have the possibility to decide to not participate to the alteration process.
+The PathCoordinationMessage is used for this coordination action with TypeOfInformation “22”.
+The coordination actions are not defined in the Sector Handbook.

 5.6.5 Decision by an Affected IM to participate in the alteration process